mui/mui-x/docs/data/data-grid/clipboard/clipboard.md

 ### Persisting pasted data

-Clipboard paste uses the same API for persistence as [Editing](/x/react-data-grid/editing/#persistence) - use the `processRowUpdate` prop to persist the updated row in your data source:
+Clipboard paste uses the same API for persistence as [Editing](/x/react-data-grid/editing/#persistence)—use the `processRowUpdate` prop to persist the updated row in your data source:

 ```tsx
 processRowUpdate?: (newRow: R, oldRow: R) => Promise<R> | R;